pfelk/pfelk/install/configuration.md

 [YouTube Guide](https://youtu.be/a1no6AlXP-k)
 - Click the menu icon (three horizontal lines) in the upper left
 - Under Management click -> Stack Management
-- Under Kibana click -> Index Patters
+- Under Kibana click -> Index Patterns
 - Click Create New Index Pattern
 - Type "pfelk-*" into the input box, then click Next Step
   - select ```@timestamp``` within Time Field